Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample05_SmartCrops.md

 This sample demonstrates how to get a SmartCrops for an image.
 To get started you'll need a URL for a Computer Vision endpoint.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md) for links and instructions.

-## Key concepts

-### SmartCropsResult

-A `SmartCropsResult` is the result of the smart-cropping analysis.
-It contains a list of `CropRegion` objects, each representing a region of the image identified for smart-cropping.
-Each `CropRegion` has an aspect ratio and a bounding box that defines the region in the image.

 ## Examples

 The following sections provide code snippets using the `client` created above, covering using ImageAnalysis to generate smart-cropped thumbnails from an image: